-You can create workflows in which the right team member is sent notification in real-time as soon as a response relevant to them comes in.
+You can create workflows in which the right team member is sent a notification in real-time as soon as a response relevant to them comes in.
 For example, if a customer complains about the quality of food, the response can automatically be sent to the chef.
 Similarly, if the complaint is regarding poor customer support, it would automatically be sent to the support team.

 You can also tag your team members in the responses so they know what action needs to be performed and by whom.
 You can also choose contact action, for example, adding a new contact from the survey response list to the contact list.
 When integrated with business software like customer ticketing software, Zonka Feedback can be used to automatically perform other actions, such as opening or closing a ticket.

 Do More With Zonka Feedback

-Zonka Feedback seamlessly integrates with business tools like Zendesk, Intercom, Hubspot, Salesforce, Slack, Microsoft Teams, Google Sheets, etc., to strengthen your database and improve processes.
+It also seamlessly integrates with business communication tools like Zendesk, Intercom, Hubspot, Salesforce, Slack, Microsoft Teams, Google Sheets, etc., to strengthen your database and improve processes.

 With automation features like Auto Responder, Response Tagging, Response Action, Contact Action, etc., you can collaborate with different teams and seamlessly manage a centralized database.